jcreamer898/js-architecture-23rd-century/slides/content/index.md

 // main.js
 var ship = new Starship(); // Relies on a global
 ```

+* Bad practice
+* Frustrating to debug

+???

 * Code spread across multiple files has to communicate via globals
-* Bad practice
-* Can be frustrating to debug

 ---
 name: globals-pock